Skip to content

 Considerations for Working with Isoflurane in Anesthesia Machines

 • Avoid high concentrations (>5%) of isoflurane for induction or for prolonged periods.
-Turn off the vaporizer when not administering anesthetic to animals.

 • Close the induction chamber lid during anesthetic gas delivery.
 If possible, use a sliding top chamber, purge the chamber with oxygen for 3-5 seconds before opening, and stand as far back as possible to keep waste anesthetic gas from entering your breathing zone.